Pre-dreadnought battleship: Secondary battery

-Pre-dreadnoughts also carried a secondary battery of smaller guns, typically 6 in, though calibers from 4 to 9.4 in were used.
+Pre-dreadnoughts also carried a secondary battery of smaller guns, typically 6 in, though calibres from 4 to 9.4 in were used.
 Virtually all secondary guns were "quick firing", employing a number of innovations to increase the rate of fire.
 The propellant was provided in a brass cartridge, and both the breech mechanism and the mounting were suitable for rapid aiming and reloading.
-A principal role of the secondary battery was to damage the less armored parts of an enemy battleship; while unable to penetrate the main armor belt, it might score hits on lightly armored areas like the bridge, or start fires.
+A principal role of the secondary battery was to damage the less armoured parts of an enemy battleship; while unable to penetrate the main armour belt, it might score hits on lightly armoured areas like the bridge, or start fires.
 Equally important, the secondary armament was to be used against smaller enemy vessels such as cruisers, destroyers, and even torpedo boats.
-A medium-caliber gun could be expected to penetrate the light armor of smaller ships, while the rate of fire of the secondary battery was important in scoring a hit against a small, maneuvrable target.
-Secondary guns were mounted in a variety of ways; sometimes carried in turrets, they were just as often positioned in fixed armored casemates in the side of the hull, or in unarmored positions on upper decks.
+A medium-calibre gun could be expected to penetrate the light armour of smaller ships, while the rate of fire of the secondary battery was important in scoring a hit against a small, maneuvrable target.
+Secondary guns were mounted in a variety of ways; sometimes carried in turrets, they were just as often positioned in fixed armoured casemates in the side of the hull, or in unarmored positions on upper decks.